Lumaphore/.github/profile/README.md

 To help you get a quick rough mental idea of the technology - imagine if you cut a file into lots of tiny pieces, turn each tiny piece into a QR code, and then scanned all those QR codes.
 In very simple terms this is what Lumaphore is about.

-You could arrange such a process by looping or cycling through those QR codes very quickly on a monitor until the receiver has received enough data (we call this "stream VLR")
+You could arrange such a process by looping or cycling through those QR codes very quickly on a monitor until the receiver has received enough data (we call this Temporal Transmission Medium "TTM")

-You could also use printed paper (we call this "paper VLR").
+You could also use printed paper (we call this Spacial Transmission Medium "STM").
 Lumaphore enables you to lock down physical paper documents with passwords and encryption.
 Imagine paper covered in QR codes, each a tiny piece of a file that was compressed and encrypted beforehand (This feature is available in [Lightdrive](https://lightdrive.app) already, after selecting a file to send, go to options > save to Paperdrive).

 ![the first paperdrive document created](https://miro.medium.com/max/1400/1*TfW4zXw7UiZaxgrP439rKQ.jpeg)